-3.4 LEADERSHIP AND SERVICE
+1.3 LEADERSHIP AND SERVICE

-- Participate and encourage communication and dissemination of information relating to the discipline. - Lead, supervise and/or mentor more junior academics staff and students. - Identify sources of funding to support individual or collaborative projects relating to the teaching, research and engagement of the discipline. - Contribute and participate in committees, events such as Open Day and other activities at the Faculty and/or University level. - Undertake administration primarily relating to the activities of the role in line with the University of Melbourne Operating Model. - Foster excellence in research and teaching and develop best practice standards for the Faculty and University. - Foster a harmonious workplace environment that is conducive to productivity, promotes creativity and rewards and recognises individuals and group achievement.
+- Contribute to project management for the dairy veterinary resident program, including mentoring of the residents and undertaking liaison with veterinary practices, industry bodies and external funding agencies. - Assist in the development and implementation of education and research models that can be applied across a broad range of government and industry settings. - ▶ Engage with relevant professional and industry bodies and stakeholders to foster collaborative partnerships. - Expand the knowledge of the discipline which impacts the field. - Participate and encourage communication and dissemination of information relating to the discipline. - Lead, supervise and/or mentor more junior academics staff and students. - Identify sources of funding to support individual or collaborative projects relating to the teaching, research and engagement of the discipline. - Contribute and participate in committees, events such as Open Day and other activities at the Faculty and/or University level. - Undertake administration primarily relating to the activities of the role in line with the University of Melbourne Operating Model.

+- Foster excellence in research and teaching and develop best practice standards for the Faculty and University. - Foster a harmonious workplace environment that is conducive to productivity, promotes creativity and rewards and recognises individuals and group achievement.